martinetd/remarkable-shortcuts/README.md

 ## TODO

-- record/replay points instead of raw events (makes it more compact and easier to handle even if less precise, intermediate states between SYN (0) do not matter)
- * Done, make something to generate perfect trajectories next
- * Pretty sure replay isn't correct for multislot
-- make actions configurable?
- * keep action separate is a huge plus, having it smaller (see previous point) would help but not hard requirement
- * feature detection:
+- [x] Improve recording (raw events -> more summarized tracing)
+  - [ ] Check/fix generation of multitouch
+  - [ ] Improve generation for more complex curves if required
+- [x] make actions configurable (currently hard-coded in .py file, but it's a pure dict = as good as done if someone ever needs to change it)
+- [ ] more feature detection
-   - detect double-tap not by checking twice for quadrant, but by checking proximity to first click then we can check directly in config
+  - [x] detect double-tap not by checking twice for quadrant, but by checking proximity to first click then we can check directly in config
-     (bonus: more than double-tap? that's more work, maybe in v3)
-   - gestures: first approximation checks just down and up coordinates? won't allow e.g. circles but that wouldn't be easy to do anyway.
+  - [ ] gestures: first approximation checks just down and up coordinates? won't allow e.g. circles but that wouldn't be easy to do anyway.
-   - could also use pressure e.g. only trigger heavy tap? would be easy.
+  - [ ] could also use pressure e.g. only trigger heavy tap (easy)
-   - eventually: check how to use major/minor and orientation, apparently large surface of contact? maybe for v3.
+  - [ ] eventually: check how to use major/minor and orientation, apparently large surface of contact? maybe for later...
-- add an enable/disable shortcut... this is bad for virtual keyboard
+- [ ] add an enable/disable shortcut...
+When using keyboard close-by touches are incorrectly considered double-taps.
-- could imagine toddling with finger instead of pen by sending in events on event1 ?
+- [ ] could imagine doodling with finger instead of pen by forwarding events to event1 ? (second alt mode, easier than taking pen)